-We recognise that companies continue to employ pay practices that fall short of our expectations.
+We recognise that companies continue to employ pay practices that are not fully consistent with our principles.
 Rather than automatically recommending opposing every such scheme, which we do not believe would be constructive, we have set various guidelines and thresholds to address what we see as the highest risk most egregious practices and to push for better alignment with our principles.